What No Sex In A Relationship Really Means For You And Your Partner

 5. There Really Is An Underlying Problem

 If there is an underlying problem that's causing your lack of intimacy, you won't be able to fix your sex life without first working on that problem.
-Luckily, you can get help with that and start having sex like you want again.
+Luckily, there are several sex therapists that could be covered by insurance who specialize in issues like these, specifically.
+Don’t be afraid to ask for help.

 No two couples are the same, so the reasons why you and your partner are having sex less often might not be the same as for other people.
 That said, the best thing you can do is communicate with each other, find out why it's happening, and start moving forward to get your sex life where you want it to be.